InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Methodology

 \section{Methodology}

-An overview of InterCLIP-MEP is illustrated in Figure \ref{fig:framework}.
-Initially, we elaborate on the Interactive CLIP (InterCLIP) and its training strategy, followed by an in-depth explanation of the Memory-Enhanced Predictor (MEP).
+An overview of InterCLIP-MEP is illustrated in Figure~\ref{fig:framework}.
+The framework is first introduced through a detailed exposition of Interactive CLIP (InterCLIP) and its associated efficient training strategy, followed by a comprehensive analysis of the Memory-Enhanced Predictor (MEP).
+For clarity, Table~\ref{tab:symbol-list} provides a summary of the primary mathematical symbols employed throughout this work.